liangzheng816/OfficeDocs-SharePoint/migration/spmt-workflow-step2.md

 ## Migrate workflows using PowerShell

 Alternatively, you can migrate your workflows to Power Automate using PowerShell.
-Before you proceed, make sure you've completed the steps in this article: [Step 1 - Configure endpoints and Power Automate](spmt-workflow-step1.md).
+Before you proceed, make sure you complete the steps in this article: [Step 1 - Configure endpoints and Power Automate](spmt-workflow-step1.md).

 ### Scan workflows